oxcodingcourse/oxcodingcourse.github.com/session2_notes.md

 ![123-reg DNS Settings](./assets/dns_settings.png)

+(The @ dns entry stands for the root or bard domain.)

 Your changes won't take effect immediately.
 You can check by visiting your url (which should end you up at github), or by running

     $ host yourdomain.com